aerogear/aerogear-ios-cookbook/README.md

 AeroGear iOS Cookbook
 =====================

-> Recipe app build with Xcode7.3
+> Recipe apps built with Xcode8

 The AeroGear iOS cookbook is a list of recipes to quick start your iOS AeroGear experience.